acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 - This app add temporal groups.

 What another project can do too:
-- In ChromeTabMouse, project CTM, use same next window by using shortcut that come from taskbar pinned and positioned app from 1 to 9.
+- In ChromeTabMouse, project CTM, use same next window by using shortcut that come from taskbar pinned and positioned app from <kbd>1</kbd> to <kbd>9</kbd>.
 - And/or you can go back the old application same windows.

 [ChromeTabMouse](https://github.com/acccounttest/ChromeTabMouse-Chrome-Tab-Mouse)

-Easy Window Switcher , wincycle.exe, Located in \%AppData%\Local\NeoSmart Technologies\wincycle\
+`Easy Window Switcher , wincycle.exe, Located in \%AppData%\Local\NeoSmart Technologies\wincycle\`

-This other application can do a similar approach, but i needed rewrite the shortcut to make it works cause the key for my country is not convertible with modifiers as it use already one modifier key, example ``` ctrl+` and ` ``` need 2 modifiers or 1, this last application permit to cycle the same windows of the same application, notepad compatible, 0 config, it should change in main european main countries, but maybe you can find it for you, for belgium it is ``` ` ``` backtick but it is well triggered by their application, faster than a uncompiled .ahk file, really fast and usefully accessible, the ideal is forward it to this:
+This other application can do a similar approach, but i needed rewrite the shortcut to make it works cause the key for my country is not convertible with modifiers as it use already one modifier key, example <kbd>ctrl+`<kbd> and <kbd>`</kbd> need 2 modifiers or 1, this last application permit to cycle the same windows of the exact same application name, notepad compatible, 0 config, it should change in main European main countries, but maybe you can find it for you, for belgium it is <kbd> ´ <kbd> <kbd>tick</kbd>, but it is well triggered by their application, faster than a uncompiled .ahk file, really fast and usefully accessible, the real utility is you can pla ywith temp windows up to 3 to never lose them, the ideal is forward it to this:

 ```autohotkey
 #²::